viktors-telle/personal-blog/content/blog/website-new-features-and-new-design/index.md

 ---
-title: Website new features and new design
+title: Website New Features And New Design
 date: 2020-08-25T06:10:45.376Z
 description: I have recently updated the design of the site and added a few new features to make my site complete.